sarthakagrawal927/interview-prep/TIP/README.md

 ## 7 - Applying

 Interview Experiencing is really important.
 More offers would be more leverage , more money.
 98% time do leetcode, handwrite codes.
 Do not a lot talk about things irrevelant to company.
 Junior developers are judged by your ability to learn is most important at large tech companies.
 Should have foundation for being a senior engineer.

+## 8 - The Axioms : Coding

+Make sure you have decided your skill (front-end, backend etc.) Choose one be really good at it but also showcase other skills too.
+The coding portion of the interview : can you write production based code and is structural, OOP is OP.
+Make clear functions in classes , with predecided variables.
+For recursive questions always use helper functions that is private.
+Make it real easy to understand.
+Recursion is not recommended, convert it using stack and while loop.
+Languages like c,c++ not recommended as they will take you much more time to code in.
+Be willing to write real code.

+## 9 - Data Structures

+Coming up with a nice data structure is the key.
+Key data structures : array, sets, hashmaps, dictionaries, queues, stacks, graphs, trees, tries.
+Less likely to ask red-black, priority queue,heaps etc. Composing the common data structures is important.
+If you think some obsecure data structure and algorithms are needed for question, you are prolly wrong.
+Most candidates will solve the problem, you need to be efficient and fast.
+More exposure the better.
+The question bank is limited.

+## 10 - Design Axiom

+Able to come up with analysis and offer alternatives.
+Understand tradeoff between space and time.
+Design data structures is important.